kimoppalfens/kimoppalfens.github.io/_posts/2020-12-30-Logging in the cloud - Part 1.md

 write-host "compressing logfiles"
 Compress-Archive -Path $localpath -DestinationPath "C:\LogsToAzure\$hostname-$Timestamp.zip"

-$BlobProperties = @{

-    StorageAccountName   = 'osdlogging'
-    storSas              = '?sv=2019-12-12<<<rest of key is censored>>>' }

 write-host "upload to azure"
 $clientContext = New-AzureStorageContext -SasToken ($BlobProperties.storsas) -StorageAccountName ($blobproperties.StorageAccountName)

-Set-AzureStorageBlobContent -Context $ClientContext -container "osdlogs" -File "C:\LogsToAzure\$hostname-$Timestamp.zip"
+Set-AzureStorageBlobContent -Context $ClientContext -container ($BlobProperties.container) -File "C:\LogsToAzure\$hostname-$Timestamp.zip"
 ~~~

 You could pretty much use the above script as-is.
-You just have to adjust 2 things to for the azure storage.
+You just have to adjust the variables for the azure storage.

+1) On line 5, set the StorageAccountName to the containername we created in the azure portal
-1) On line 36, replace the content of the storSAS variable with your "Write" SAS-key
+2) On line 6, replace the content of the storSAS variable with your "Write" SAS-key
-2) In the last line (42) replace the name of the container with the one you created in our preparation step
+3) On line 7, provide the name of the blob-container we created in our preparation step using the storage explorer tool.

 I used a "Run powershell script" step and added the script in-line in the task sequence